-Whenever the term "children" is used in the table headings, it always means dependent children (in accordance with the state social security law), except of tables 9 and 18, where the EU definition of dependent children is used.
+Whenever the term "children" is used in the table headings, it always means dependent children (in accordance with the state social security law), except of tables 9 and 19, where the EU definition of dependent children is used.
 Net household income was used for all classifications based on income.

-The publication tables with data on households were designed in line with the publications from previous income surveys (Microcensus 1996 and 2002, Social situation of households survey 2001, and previous LC surveys) to enable comparisons over a longer span of time.
-For this reason, the income definition used in tables is the national net household income definition.
+The publication tables with data on households are designed to correspond to the tables from previous years of the survey.
+This enables the user to compare results over a longer span of time.
 The tables' legends clearly show for what population (or subpopulations) of households the results are calculated.
 The set of tables is divided into five parts labelled by name and letter a) to e), each part with its own legend:

 - a) Basic data on household composition and income.
 Income data are mainly per capita averages; in selected tables the presented income data are equivalised using the EU (modified OECD) equivalence scale.
-Presented averages of consumption units enable users to re-calculate the equivalised income based estimates also for other breakdowns.
-Table one contains more detailed breakdown of income, other tables are restricted to only main income components. - b) Income distribution of households and persons for fixed income groups.
+Presented averages of equivalents enable users to calculate equivalised-income-based estimates also for the rest of the breakdowns.
+Table 1 contains a more detailed breakdown of income other tables are restricted to only main income components.
+Households with income below subsistence minimum are those households whose total income minus housing costs is lower than the subsistence minimum calculated as a sum of minimum income amounts for individual persons (see table in 2.2.2). - b) Income distribution of households and persons for fixed income groups.
 The income group's brackets remained the same as in previous LC surveys.
-Incomes are further related to minimum income level in national legislation and to the median of per capita income calculated from income distribution of persons in all households.
-This part is not included in tables, where income per capita was used as classification criterion. - c) Characteristics of households, which describe their structure according to various classifications and which supplement or explain data on income. - d) Characteristics of housing of given household groups, equipment with selected consumer durables and housing costs, which are presented as monthly averages per household. - e) Subjective opinions of households on their housing, financial problems for example in connection with the housing costs, repayment of loans and ability to make ends meet.
+Incomes are further related to the minimum subsistence level and to the median of per capita income identified on the totality of persons.
+Due to the above mentioned changes in the definition of subsistence minimum what was compared with the minimum was the household's income after deduction of housing costs (similar to a) above).
+This b) part is absent from those tables where income per capita was used as the classification criterion. - c) Characteristics of households, which describe their structure according to various classifications and which supplement or explain data on income. - d) Characteristics of housing of given household groups, equipment with selected consumer durables and housing costs, which are presented as monthly averages per household. - e) Subjective opinions of households on their housing, financial problems for example in connection with the housing costs, repayment of loans and ability to make ends meet.